Talos-crypto/talos-crypto/publications.md

 ---
 # used by navigation
-title: Test-page
+title: Publications

 # used by the layout:
 layout: default
 ---

-TEST PAGE CONTENT
+Publication page content